As AI embeds itself into every aspect of our lives, we must ask what we should fear more: man or machine?

 “And then there are ethical concerns.
 If you program a collision, that means it’s premeditated, [Patrick Lin, director of the Ethics and Emerging Sciences Group at California Polytechnic State University,] said.
 Is that even legal?
 ‘This is all untested law,’ he said.”

 Others speculate on the darker side to a post-singularity future.
 What if AI begins to see human beings as the problem?
-What if they begin to act on self-interest?
-And what if those interests conflict with human interests—and they must remove us to complete a task?
+What if it begins to act on self-interest?
+And what if those interests conflict with human interests—and it must remove us to complete a task?

-Human Rights Watch issued a warning in February titled, “The Dangers of Killer Robots and the Need for a Preemptive Ban.”
+In the article “The Dangers of Killer Robots and the Need for a Preemptive Ban,” Human Rights Watch issued a warning.
 The report “detailed the various dangers of creating weapons that could think for themselves” (International Business Times).

-The organization also warned that “removing the human element of warfare raised serious moral issues,” such as “lack of empathy,” which would “exacerbate unlawful and unnecessary violence” (ibid.).
+The organization also warned that “removing the human element of warfare raised serious moral issues,” such as “lack of empathy,” which would “exacerbate unlawful and unnecessary violence.”

 “Runaway AI” is the term used to define the future moment when machines begin to develop themselves beyond the control of human beings.
 But how could pieces, parts and electronics get to this point?